campuscode/rails-guides-pt-BR/source/active_record_migrations.md

 ```

 This migration will create a `role_id` column in the users table.
 It creates an
-index for this column as well, unless explicitly told not with the
+index for this column as well, unless explicitly told not to with the
 `index: false` option:

 ```ruby